DamianS-eng/DamianS-eng/notes/projects/Vector/wire-pod.md

 ```

 5. The terminal should show a message saying "WirePod configuration page: <ip:port>".
 Open that link in a browser and follow the instructions.
+  - The link should look like [this link in this markdown document](#Configuration-Page), assuming the port number is the same.
 6. Continue on to ["Authenticate the bot with wire-pod"](#Authenticate-the-bot).

 ## Guide 2: Other Linux (or macOS if you want to build it yourself)